latin-bubel/dictionary-project/README.md

-## Dictionary project
+# 📖 Dictionary project
 This project uses SheCodes Dictionary API and Pexels API. \
-The goal of this project was to created a Dictionary with photos of searched word.
+The goal of this project was to creat a Dictionary with photos of searched word. \
 Project hosted on Netlify: https://venerable-lamington-bf4c3d.netlify.app/

 # Getting Started with Create React App